pathsec/heimdall-audit-mcp/README.md

 # heimdall-audit-mcp

-A Claude Code MCP server that decompiles unverified EVM smart contracts using **Heimdall-rs** and runs a comprehensive **Claude-powered security audit** on the output.
+A Claude Code MCP server that decompiles unverified EVM smart contracts using **Heimdall-rs** and runs a comprehensive security audit on the output.

 No source code required, point it at a contract address.